Frederick Stanley Jackson: Rugby league in New Zealand

 Later in the 1910 season he was suspended by the Auckland Rugby League for striking an official who had insulted his Māori companion.

 Later years

 Jackson married a young Maori woman from Te Araroa, Horowai Henderson.
 Initially they lived at Hastings with Paraire Tomoana and his wife Kuini, who was a relative of Henderson's.
 They later moved to Te Araroa on the East Cape where he became a selector for the East Coast Rugby Union.
-He died in Auckland on 15 April 1957.
+He died in Auckland in 1957.

-Jackson had five children, Everard, Mary, Reginald Tutu Taonga Wi Repa, Sydney (Bully) and Irwin.
+Jackson had five children, Everard, Mary, Reginald Tūtūtaonga (Tūtū), Sydney (Bully) and Irwin.
+Tūtū was adopted by their neighbours Tūtere Wī Repa and his wife Merewhati.
 Everard became a noted All Blacks prop.
-Sydney (Bully) Jackson and Tutu Wi Repa represented the New Zealand Māori rugby union team.
+Sydney (Bully) Jackson and Tūtū Wi Repa represented the New Zealand Māori rugby union team.
 Everard's son, Syd, was a prominent Māori activist, trade unionist and leader.

+Jackson's family in New Zealand reportedly had no knowledge of his true identity, and knew little about his life before 1908, but had heard some stories from the Boer War.